ajnart/my_list/README.md

 # Passport

-My **first** Flutter project.
+My **second** Flutter project.

 ## What does it do ?
-Although in version 0.1, it aims to provide a simple and sleek app to show your personal card.
+Although in version 0.1, it aims to provide a simple and sleek startup name generator :rocket:
 ### At the moment it does:
-* Displays the Name, UserName, Email and Phone number
+* Displays a list of random Statup names
 * Theme is dependent on the system theme (Dark / Light)
-* Display an image in a round box at the top
-* It has a personalised splashscreen
+* You can save liked names by clicking the red heart on the right

-*ATM the variables can only be changed in the code.*
+*ATM the liked names are not saved in a file.*

 ### **What i want to add:**
 * A settings button on the top right corner to set the theme
-* A "change image" button when clicking the image
-* A "new item" button on the bottom to add new items
 * Save the data to a file so it stays on reboot.

 Thank you for reading.

-If you are passing by and want to add suggestions you could open an issue :happy:
+If you are passing by and want to add suggestions you could open an issue :smiley:

 also you could visit my website: [ajnart.xyz](https://ajnart.xyz)